Click Here to view current Sheriff Sale Postings

-- Third party bidders must have cash or cashiers check to cover the full amount of their bid at the time of the sale.
+- Third party bidders must have cash or a cashiers check made out to Johnson County Sheriff to cover the full amount of their bid at the time of the sale.
 No exceptions.

 - If the purchaser should fail or refuses to pay the purchase money, judgment may be rendered against him/her for the sum and execution issued without stay of execution being allowed.
 The Sheriff could instead, sell the property on the same or subsequent day (after giving notice) and if the amount bid at the second sale does not equal the first bid plus the cost of the second sale, the first purchaser is liable for the difference, plus up to 10% damages to be recovered in a court action.
 If the Sheriff accepts partial payment from the first purchaser, he cannot resell.
 He must force payment of the balance.
 IC 34-1-39-1 thru 15; IC 34-3-9-1; IC 34-1-10-9.